johnnovak/gridmonger-site/source/basic-editing.rst

 tunnel-style maps), or you can use it to track your movement over an already mapped area.

-You can toggle **Trail Mode** with the :kbd:`T` key; you'll see two footsteps in the top left corner when it's on.
+Use the :kbd:`T` key to toggle **Trail Mode** with; you'll see two little footsteps in the top-left corner when it's on.

 Similarly to the erase cell tool, you can erase the trail one cell at a time by holding :kbd:`X` and using the movement keys.
 This action, just like drawing the trail, cannot be undone.

-To delete the whole trail in the current level, press :kbd:`Ctrl+Alt+X`.
+To delete the whole trail in the current level only, press :kbd:`Ctrl+Alt+X`.
 Because this action is quite destructive, it can be undone.

 To excavate the whole trail in the current level (overwriting existing cell contents), press :kbd:`Ctrl+Alt+D`.
-Similarly to deleting the whole trail, this action can be undone as well.
+This is an undoable action as well.

-When you save your map, the trail data for all levels is stored in the map file.
+When you save your map, the trail data for all levels is saved into the map file.

 .. note::